Village Walking Tour

 Shaker Feast Ground (1843)

 A half-hour walk up a dirt road to the left of the 50-acre meadow leads to a spot known as the “Feast Ground”.
 It is a 140 square-foot plateau built into the hillside by the Shakers during a period of intense spiritual revival in the 1840s.
 The grass is neatly mown.
 The “feasts” held here were elaborate rituals that included marching, singing, and miming the act of eating delicious spiritual food.
-About this time, the Enfield Shakers named the long hill adjacent to the village “Mount Assurance” and adopted the name “Chosen Vale” for the beautiful place in which they lived.
+About this time, the Enfield Shakers named the outdoor worship area “Mount Assurance” and adopted the name “Chosen Vale” for the beautiful place in which they lived.

 Learn More >